jrbuchanan02/garbage-os/README.md

 If I am doing anything wrong, please tell me and I will fix it.

-As of the current version of Dlang-OS, there is likely not any information to accidently make vulnerable via a security bug.
+As of the current version of Garbage OS, there is likely not any information to accidently make vulnerable via a security bug.
 However, if I have messed up a security mechanism beyond what any contributor seems capable of, it is probably a very critical error and needs to be fixed ASAP.

 ### Version Support